angeldollface/dotfiles/README.markdown

 - 10.)
 Move the font file `FiraCode-Regular.ttf` from `.config/fonts` to `/usr/local/share/fonts`.
 Create the `fonts` directory inside `/usr/local/share` if it does not exist.
 - 11.)
 This rice also includes my Neovim configuration.
 - 12.)
 The included wallpaper was made by me.
 Any use for commerical purposes is strictly prohibited.
 If you violate this, I will sue you.
+- 13.)
+Start your display manager or the X11 server.

 ### BLUE DEMON